THE PHOTOGRAPHER: WASHINGTON, DC PHOTOGRAPHER NEIL COLTON

 My photography career would have to wait.

 Eventually, and inevitably, I left the world of design and development to pursue a career in photography.
 I am glad I waited.
-My experience in design, my love of architecture and my understanding of a sense of place, informs my photography in a way that I could never have anticipated.
+My experience in design, my love of architecture and my understanding of a sense of place informs my photography in a way that I could never have anticipated.

 For the past 15 years, I have been based in Washington, DC, working as a professional photographer.

 I consider myself blessed to be able to do this work.
 I am honored to be a part of every moment that I capture with my camera.
-I have had the amazing good fortune to work for many wonderful clients, creating images for architects, artists, authors, musicians, missionaries, media companies, non-profits, ad agencies and businesses, small and large.
+I have had the amazing good fortune to work for many wonderful clients, creating images for architects, artists, art directors, authors, editors, musicians, missionaries, media companies, non-profits, ad agencies and businesses, small and large.

 To say I am living my dream would be an understatement.